 Some organizations desire to move many or all workspaces to the new workspace experience.
 The workspace upgrade tooling focuses on enabling workspace admins to upgrade.
 For organizations wanting to manage such a process, they can take the following steps.

 - The workspaces list in the Power BI admin portal and the corresponding API provides a list of all workspaces in Power BI.
 Classic workspaces are shown as type Group in the list.

-- Work with individual Office 365 group owners, or with your Office 365 Admin, to have them upgrade the workspaces.
+- Work with individual group owners or your admin in Microsoft 365, to have them upgrade the workspaces.
 If you want to upgrade the workspace, you need to become an Owner of the group.

 The workspace upgrade capability doesn't provide tools for bulk or programmatic upgrade.
-Additionally, new Office 365 groups created in your organization will continue to appear in Power BI.
+Additionally, new Microsoft 365 groups created in your organization will continue to appear in Power BI.

 There are several known issues that you may encounter: